 Antitrust laws are designed to prevent anti-competitive behavior, such as price-fixing, collusion, and market allocation.
 While these laws primarily govern monopolistic conduct and anti-competitive agreements, they can also apply if companies misuse competitor data in ways that harm market competition.

-Understanding these legal concepts is essential for business owners to ensure that their marketing strategies comply with the law.
-Each of these terms relates to potential liabilities that arise when sharing competitor data in advertising, public statements, or other communications.
+Understanding these legal concepts will help you ensure that your marketing strategies comply with the law.
+Each relates to potential liabilities that arise when sharing competitor data in advertising, public statements, or other communications.

 Federal Trade Commission (FTC) Principles